ZaanSan/Frayja/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 C++ Raytracing software with Qt GUI.
-The raytracer part of the software is based on the raytracing books of Peter Shirley (http://www.realtimerendering.com/raytracing/)
+The raytracer engine of the software is based on the raytracing books of Peter Shirley (http://www.realtimerendering.com/raytracing/)

 ## Features